Nino87-neocoder/memoire-IRRBB/README.md

 This project constructs a full quantitative simulation of interest rate risk management (IRRBB) for a stylised French retail bank, calibrated on the March 2024 EUR OIS curve.

-The central question is whether IRRBB regulatory compliance and NII preservation are structurally incompatible after the 450 bp ECB tightening cycle of 2022–2024 — or whether the specific macro-financial configuration of March 2024 opens a compatibility window.
+The central question is whether IRRBB regulatory compliance and NII preservation are structurally incompatible after the 450 bp ECB tightening cycle of 2022–2024, or whether the specific macro-financial configuration of March 2024 opens a compatibility window.

 ---

+## Context & Motivation

+Between July 2022 and September 2023, the ECB raised its deposit rate by 450 basis points, the fastest tightening cycle since the creation of the euro area.
+This shock exposed a structural vulnerability that had quietly accumulated over a decade of near-zero rates: French retail banks had massively extended long-term fixed-rate mortgages while funding them with short-term deposits.
+A classic liability-sensitive balance sheet, perfectly rational in a low-rate environment, suddenly faced a brutal repricing asymmetry.

+The tension this creates is well-known in theory: protecting economic value (EVE) against rising rates requires hedging instruments that cost on the income statement (NII).
+But what made March 2024 unusual, and worth studying, is that the inverted yield curve flipped this trade-off.
+Pay-fixed swaps, which had historically generated 30–40 M€/year of negative carry, were suddenly generating *positive* carry.
+Hedging was not only a regulatory necessity; it had become economically attractive.

+This project investigates whether this alignment between regulatory compliance and economic optimality is real, how wide the compatibility window actually is, and crucially whether it holds under uncertainty.

+## Approach

+Rather than a purely theoretical treatment, the paper follows the operational logic of an ALM committee: starting from a calibrated balance sheet, computing NII and EVE under the six EBA regulatory stress scenarios, designing a hedging strategy bucket by bucket, and then constructing the NII/EVE efficient frontier inspired by Markowitz to map all accessible (NII, EVE) pairs as a function of hedge coverage.

+Two extensions then challenge the deterministic conclusions.
+A Hull-White Monte Carlo simulation (1,000 trajectories calibrated on the March 2024 OIS curve) probabilises the compliance zone, revealing that it is accessible with 83.3% probability but that 16.7% of plausible rate trajectories still leave the balance sheet in prudential alert despite hedging.
+A second extension integrates endogenous client behaviours, prepayment logistic functions and rate-sensitive demand deposit durations, to test whether the conclusions hold when the balance sheet itself adapts to the rate path.

+The result is a decision-making tool, not just a diagnostic: the efficient frontier transforms a complex multidimensional optimisation problem into a legible map of trade-offs for institutional governance.

 ## Key Results